 At this current moment it seems travel is not the wisest, thinking local and of those around you is of the utmost importance.
 It is a time for deep reflection on the level of global connectivity which we are able to so freely enjoy, what this means and how quickly it has been put on hold.
 The term ‘pandemic’ derives from the Greek translation: ‘all people’.
 As we close schools and public places, we see the power of a few small changes to help the many.

-While the international climate is full of fear and bad news, we have to take these moments to look around us.
-It is often easy to forget that in this amazing historic city that there is so much day-to-day life to be appreciated.
+While the international climate is full of fear and bad news, we take these moments to look around.
+It is easy to forget that in this amazing historic city there is so much day-to-day life to be appreciated.
 Life in Spain continues.
-Every plaza is still humming in the evening sun, markets are bustling and the Semana Santa processions are being rehearsed (and again, and again!).
+Every plaza is humming in the evening sun, markets are bustling and spring approaching.